bee42/ContainerKata/kata/containers/kata-01_build-simple-container-images/kata-01_build-simple-container-images.md

 Some things in http space mean today serve your information as with REST or gRPC style.
 Promote your result inside a container image and push it to registry.
 For example:

 * Setup or copy a HTTP-Service like whoami from emilevauge or a Spring Boot microservice.
-Your goal is build a simple running container with quality :-)
+Your goal is build a simple running http service container with quality :-)
 * Think about how easy is building a new image with Docker CE and a Dockerfile
 * If your service scale, how much ressource the service consumes?
 * Find rules how a good container images look like?
 * Pushing the result to a registry
+* Build the service with [12 factor rules](https://12factor.net) in mind!

 ## Other nice questions